nimbix/jarvice-helm/README.md

 ### Install dynamic storage provisioner

-If `jarvice_dockerbuild.persistence.enabled` is set to `true`, it will be necessary to have a dynamic storage provisioner install and an accompanying StorageClass created which uses it.
+If `jarvice_dockerbuild.persistence.enabled` is set to `true`, it will be necessary to have a dynamic storage provisioner installed and an accompanying StorageClass created which uses it.
 If deploying JARVICE on a cloud based managed kubernetes service, this should already be in place.
 For on premise cluster installations, please review the following documentation: